List of Outpatient Rehab Centers in California

-Here is a list of the different outpatient rehab programs in California.
+Below is a list of the different outpatient drug rehab centers in California.
+Each listing provides information on the types of services provided and the payment options available.
+You can also find accreditations and certifications to help you determine if the rehab center is trusted and has the expertise you are looking for.
 The list can be incomplete so please do not hesitate to contact a treatment specialist at 1-800-304-2219.

 Outpatient drug rehab is a type of substance abuse treatment where the patient continues to live and stay at home, attending treatment remotely or in person by traveling to a facility regularly.
 Outpatient treatment programs are usually set within larger inpatient facilities since the two levels of care are meant to work together.
 After inpatient treatment, outpatient services are usually recommended.

 The patients usually meet at a scheduled time for a group counseling session and may also have individual sessions weekly.
 They may also be screened for substance use and given assignments to perform while at home to further their recovery.
 Most group sessions include patients discussing and sharing their experiences around a specific recovery topic and may include support group meetings like Alcoholics Anonymous.